So you’re on the Waitlist. . .

 We want to help you get in the class if at all possible.
 Others who got into the class ahead of you may drop the class before the quarter starts, or during the first week, making room for someone to get in from the Waitlist.
 Here’s how this works.

 - DROP IT IF YOU DON'T WANT IT.
-If at ANY time you are no longer interested in getting into the class, just log into Portico, go to the Registration form, and drop the waitlisted class.
+If at ANY time you are no longer interested in getting into the class, just log in, go to the Registration form, and drop the waitlisted class.
+Not only does this prevent you from being added to a class you don't want, but it gives other students on the waitlist the best chance to get into a class if a space opens up.

 - WE WILL ADD IT WITHOUT ASKING.
 If you are still on the Waitlist for a class and an opening occurs for which you are eligible, we will assume it is because you still want the class and we will add you without trying to contact you first (as long as there is no conflicting class, in which case, we will contact you by email).
 We will notify you that we have added the class using your fuller.edu email address.
 If you want to drop another class as a result of being added to a class from the Waitlist, it is up to you to drop the class through Online Registration.

 - KEEP CHECKING IT.
-Check your schedule on Portico.
+Check your schedule.
 If the status column says "Registered" instead of "Waitlisted", you're in!
-You'll get notice from us by email at your fuller.edu address, but this way you can know that you're in the class that much sooner.
+You'll soon also get notice from us by email at your fuller.edu address.

 - DROP IT IF YOU DON’T WANT IT.
 If after we have added you from the Waitlist you don't want the class, it is up to you to drop the class within the applicable deadlines in order to get a full refund.
 The fact that you may not be aware that you were added to the class because you did not check your schedule or your email is not a basis for an exception to drop and refund deadlines.

 That’s it.
 Rest assured we'll do our best to get you into the classes you want.
 But we need your help.
+Drop yourself from classes you know you don't want to take.
 Keep these notes about the Waitlist handy and be sure to ask if there's anything you don’t understand.
-Attend the class, until the deadline for adding the class, so you won’t miss anything in case you do get in.
+Attend the class (if applicable), until the deadline for adding the class, so you won’t miss anything in case you do get in.
 And keep in touch, one way or another, as the quarter starts.
-Together maybe we can make it happen.
+Together, maybe we can make it happen.

 Remember, though, that if we can't get you into the class by the time the deadline to add the class comes (e.g. Friday of the first week of the quarter for 10-week classes), you'll have to stop attending the class.
 You’ll get an email from the Registrar’s Office if time runs out and we were not able to get you into the class.